 BGP is a distance vector routing protocol that achieves a coordinated stable routing state through repeated iterations of a local update protocol.
 The efficiency of the protocol depends heavily on the underlying topology of the network.
 Highly clustered topologies, such as star-based topologies, will converge quickly, whereas arbitrary mesh-based topologies will generally take longer to converge to a stable state.

-The convergence behaviour of BGP, particularly in the IPv4 network is quite remarkable, and perhaps the best illustration of why this is the case lies in the average AS Path length of the BGP routing table over time (Figure 12).
+The convergence behaviour of BGP, particularly in the IPv4 network is quite remarkably good, and perhaps the best illustration of why this is the case lies in the average AS Path length of the IPv4 BGP routing table over time (Figure 13).

-These profiles of topology would support a conclusion that the IPv4 and IPv6 BGP system should behave in a reasonably similar manner, yet IPv6 is visibly less stable.
+These profiles of topology would support a conclusion that the IPv4 and IPv6 BGP system should behave in a reasonably similar manner.

 Instability and Update Types

-The profile of the daily count of these updates for IPv4 is shown in Figure 16 for IPv4.
-Changes to Origination of prefixes is uncommon, which the most common changes are related to internal topology changes in the network (AS Path change) and changes in stub-to-transit connections (AS Next Hop), which presumably is often related to traffic engineering changes.
+The profile of the daily count of these updates for IPv4 is shown in Figure 17 for IPv4.
+Changes to the origination of prefixes is the least common form of update, which the most common changes are related to internal topology changes in the network (AS Path change) and changes in stub-to-transit connections (AS Next Hop), which presumably is often related to traffic engineering.

-A very similar profile is visible in the IPv6 network, with AS Path Changes and AS Next Hop changes being a major part of the update profile.
+A very similar profile is visible in the IPv6 network (Figure 18), with AS Path Changes and AS Next Hop changes being a major part of the update profile.
 In absolute terms the volume of Path Change and Next Hop changes are comparable, and sometimes greater than the IPv4 measurements.
-Don’t forget that the IPv4 routing table was some 1M entries in recent months, as compared to the 150,000 entries in IPv6, so this instability of IPv6 network topology is up to 6 times greater than IPv4 on some days!
+Don’t forget that the IPv4 routing table was some 1M entries in recent months, as compared to the 200,000 entries in IPv6, so this instability of IPv6 network topology is up to 5 times greater in relative term than IPv4 on some days!

 In IPv4 most (70%) of the BGP updates describe changes in the AS Path.
 Slightly less than 30% of the changes occur with the Next Hop AS.
 IPv6 shows a similar update profile.

-The cost of this MRAI timer is reflected in the average time to route convergence, which is steady at 50 seconds in IPv4 (Figure 4) and varies between 40 and 50 seconds in IPv6 in a long-term oscillation with a period of some months (Figure 9).
+The cost of this MRAI timer is reflected in the average time to route convergence, which is steady at 50 seconds in IPv4 (Figure 4) and varies between 40 and 50 seconds in IPv6 (Figure 9).
 From time to time the discussion takes place on reducing the MRAI timer value for all eBGP speakers.
 Such a change could possibly result in faster average convergence times, but what is not so clear is the relationship between MRAI timer settings and overall BGP update volumes.
 It is likely that the widespread use of a smaller MRAI timer in the eBGP environment would result in an increased volume of BGP updates.